The best wood burning stove for cabins, sheds, tiny homes and small spaces

 As we’re mainly dealing with off-grid scenarios on this website, you probably won’t have the luxury of enough spare electricity to use that for heating – winter is the time when generating electricity through solar becomes most difficult (low/weak sun, shorter daylight hours and greater chance of cloud), so let’s put electric heating to one side.

-I think you’re left with three options, diesel heaters (recently, low-cost Chinese-made diesel heaters have flooded the campervan market), gas heaters (propane / LPG) or a wood burning stove.
-I don’t have a lot of experience of gas stoves or diesel heaters, so I’m just going to talk about wood burning stoves, and after all, once you have the stove, you can (in theory) be self-reliant on wood as a fuel and resilient to external availability and price fluctuations of LPG or diesel.
+I don’t have a lot of experience of gas stoves or diesel heaters, so I’m just going to talk about wood burning stoves, and after all, once you have the stove, you can (in theory) be self-reliant on wood as a fuel and resilient to external availability and price fluctuations of LPG/gas or diesel.

 Environmental aspects of wood burning stoves